 This means that even if a doctor makes a mistake that leads to a patient suffering physical harm, that fact by itself does not necessarily serve as valid grounds to sue.
 For example, a high-pressure environment like a packed emergency room might make even the most qualified physician more prone to making small mistakes, so a patient injured while being treated in an ER might not be able to argue that their doctor acted “unreasonably” under the circumstances, compared to what any other medical professional would be capable of.

 On the other hand, if a doctor acts negligently, increasing the risk of serious harm that a patient ultimately suffers from, the patient or their estate would have a viable medical malpractice claim.
 An Allentown medical malpractice attorney can help you take legal action after a surgical error, misdiagnosis, birth injury, medication error, or other type of doctor’s mistake.
-At Ostroff Injury Law, we will bring in top medical specialists and experts to review the facts in your case and to provide testimony and analysis, including projecting the full extent of injuries and how they will affect our client’s day-to-day life.
+At Ostroff Godshall Injury and Accident Lawyers, we will bring in top medical specialists and experts to review the facts in your case and to provide testimony and analysis, including projecting the full extent of injuries and how they will affect our client’s day-to-day life.
 This is necessary to obtain full and fair compensation.

 Special Rules for Medical Malpractice Claims

 231 Pennsylvania Code §1042.3 requires anyone who wants to file a medical malpractice lawsuit to submit a “certificate of merit” along with the initial Complaint that is filed.
 This certificate must confirm that a qualified medical professional examined your case and believes it is reasonably likely that a doctor’s breach of the standard of care increased your risk of harm and was the primary cause of your injuries.